tensorlakeai/indexify/docs/docs/getting_started.md

 ```
 docker compose up indexify
 ```
-This starts the Indexify server at port `8900` and additionally starts a postgres server for storing metadata and qdrant for storing embeddings.
+This starts the Indexify server at port `8900` and additionally starts a Postgres server for storing metadata and qdrant for storing embeddings.

 That's it!
-Let's explore some basic document storage and retrieval APIs
+Let's explore some primary document storage and retrieval APIs

-Data Repositories are logical buckets that holds content.
-Indexify starts with a default data repository, we can start adding texts to it straight away.
+Data Repositories are logical buckets that hold content.
+Indexify starts with a default data repository.
+We can start adding texts to it straight away.

+### Install the client libraries (Optional)
+Indexify comes with Python and Typescript clients.
+They use the HTTP APIs exposed by Indexify under the hood, and so they merely provided for convenience.
+=== "python"
+    ```
+    pip install indexify
+    ```
+=== "typescript"
+    ```
+    npm install getindexify
+    ```

 #### Add some Texts
 === "curl"